Barry’s flood threat lingers as storm slowly sweeps inland

 “This rainfall is expected to lead to dangerous, life-threatening flooding,” forecasters wrote in an advisory Sunday.

-Barry was expected to weaken to a tropical depression Sunday as its center moves from northern Louisiana into Arkansas.
-The system, which had briefly become a Category 1 hurricane, was clinging Sunday to tropical storm status with maximum sustained winds falling to 40 mph (65 kph).
+Barry’s center continued to move through northern Louisiana into Arkansas.
+The system, which had briefly become a Category 1 hurricane, had its maximum winds fall to 35 mph (56 kph).

 New Orleans Mayor LaToya Cantrell said Sunday the city was “beyond lucky” that rainfall there fell well short of early predictions of a deluge that could overwhelm the city’s pumping systems.